asweeney0101/movie_api/README.md

 ## Description

 A full stack application built on the MERN stack.
-We will be building a front end where users can find information about their favorite movies.
+We will be building a front end that makes calls to this API.

-We are creating a database in MongoDB, building a JS application that runs on Node for the backend Database will hold user information, and all the movies and their related information.
+The API is a Node application that connects to a database in MongoDB, where we will store user and movie data.